- Where it fits: Best framed near Judah’s fall in 586 (Babylon) and the crisis of exile.

 - Core message: Pride destroys, and God defends His people when others exploit their suffering.

-- Big themes: judgment on arrogant enemies, consequences of betrayal, God’s justice.
+- Big themes: judgment on Edom, who gloated over Israel and Judah’s (Edom’s brother nation) suffering, consequences of betrayal, and God’s justice.

 - Structure: